TosbackCgusBridge-Bot/CGUs-versions/Godaddy/Privacy Policy.md

 If you have any questions, concerns or complaints about our privacy Policy, our practices or our Services, you may contact our Office of the DPO by email at privacy@godaddy.com.
 In the alternative, you may contact us by either of the following means:

-*   By Mail: Attn: Office of the Data Protection Officer, 14455 North Hayden Road, Suite 219, Scottsdale, AZ 85260 USA, or for customers established in the EEA, Hansestr.
-111, 51149 Cologne, Germny.
+*   By Mail: Attn: Office of the Data Protection Officer, 14455 North Hayden Road, Suite 219, Scottsdale, AZ 85260 USA, or for customers established in the EEA, Attn: Legal/DatenSchutz, Hansestr.
+79, 51149 Cologne, Germany.
-*   By Phone: (480) 505-8877 or from one of our support numbers
+*   By Phone: (480) 505-8877 or from one of our support numbers.

 **_We will respond to all requests, inquiries or concerns within thirty (30) days._**